1. 1990 February 19th

 The technology known as RSS (Rich Site Summary or more often also Really Simple Syndication) belongs to the family of XML formats.
 The technology is designed to read content and news on websites or, in general, to syndicate content.
 The beginnings of the RSS format date back to 1999 when Netscape developed the first version of RSS 0.9.
 In 2002, UserLand Software released RSS 2.0.

-91. 2003 May 8th
+2003 May 8th

 CSS Zen Garden

 The Canadian web designer Dave Shea launched a community gallery of websites called CSS Zen Garden.
 The project offered a simple HTML template to be downloaded, the graphic design of which could be customized by any web designer, but only with the help of cascading styles and one’s own pictures.
-The goal of the project was to demonstrate the various possibilities of CSS in creating visual web design.
-The CSS Zen Garden gallery exhibited hundreds of examples of diverse web design, all based on a single template containing the same HTML code.

-92. 2003 May 14th
+2003 May 14th

 Jeffrey Zeldman published Designing with Web Standards